Jiffies-64/dsa-final-backend/README.md

 ## Run

-After configuration is completed, you can start the backend server through the 'Python app/app. py'
+After configuration is completed, you can start the backend server through the `python app/app.py`